-Practical Implications; American vs Dutch business culture
+Practical Implications; Dutch culture vs American culture in business

 The practical implications of Dutch culture vs American culture (mainly the dimension Goal Orientation) will come down to the following items:

-- The Dutch are (very) consensus-driven, while the Americans are typically goal driven (by the way, process driven says nothing about how accurate this process is executed; the level of detail of a process is the 4th dimension: Predictability).
+- The Dutch are (very) consensus-driven, while the Americans are typically goal-driven (by the way, process-driven says nothing about how accurate this process is executed; the level of detail of a process is the 4th dimension: Predictability).

-- Americans are in general fast decision makers, while the Dutch (being more consensus-driven) will take much longer.
+- Americans are in general fast decision-makers, while the Dutch (being more consensus-driven) will take much longer.